EGI-Federation/documentation/content/en/users/compute/orchestration/im/ec3/apps/ecas/_index.md

 - **Endpoint**: the endpoints of the providers where to deploy the ECAS elastic cluster.
-The endpoints serving the `vo.access.egi.eu` VO are dynamically retrieved from the [EGI Application DataBase](https://appdb.egi.eu/) using REST APIs.
+The endpoints serving the `vo.access.egi.eu` VO are dynamically retrieved from the cloud information system using REST APIs.

 ![FedCloud endpoint](ecas-endpoint.png)